oskarm2003/picstop-api/src/controller/user/doc.md

 # GET /user
-Displays all users profiles (no password)
+Returns all users profiles (no password)

 # POST /user/new
 Creates new user